 Dyslexia Research Findings

-▪ Many individuals with dyslexia have proven to see things three dimensionally, which can effect how they look at words.
+- Many individuals with dyslexia have proven to see things in three dimensions, which can effect how they look at words.

 Solutions for Dyslexia

 - Research has proven that explicit, systematic phonicscan actually help ‘rewire’ the brain and help dyslexic students learn to read.

 - The use of the Orton-Gillingham approach can significantly compensate for the language learning and processing problems that arise from dyslexia.